Leinesfjorden

+Steigen municipality's administration building in Leinesfjord.

 Leinesfjorden or Myklebostad is the administrative centre of Steigen Municipality in Nordland county, Norway.
 The village is located about 10 km west of the village of Nordfold along the Leinesfjorden, the fjord after which the village is named.
 The local school is located here as well as Leinesfjord Chapel.

 The 0.27 km2 village has a population (2023) of 251 and a population density of 930 PD/km2.